zuri-training/Team-118-Col-Films/README.md

 This documentation is written for the frontend development of the Zuri project of team 118.

-## The website hosting services.
+## The website's hosting platform

-- The site is hosted on [team-118-project](college-film-team-118.netlify.app)
+- The site is hosted on [team-118-project](https://college-film-team-118.netlify.app/)

 ## Developers {developers}